marafathussain/ML_book_easy/chapters/chapter1.md

 **XCON/R1 (computer configuration)**: Helped Digital Equipment Corporation configure custom computer systems.
 Saved the company an estimated $40 million annually by the late 1980s.

-**DENDRAL (chemistry)**: Analyzed mass spectrometry data to determine molecular structure—one of the first applications of AI to scientific discovery.
+**DENDRAL (chemistry)**: Analyzed mass spectrometry data to determine molecular structure, one of the first applications of AI to scientific discovery.

 **PROSPECTOR (geology)**: Helped locate mineral deposits.
 Famously, it predicted a molybdenum deposit worth over $100 million based on geological data.